TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 * In _Breakout_, Alain Magnan's "knights" are now guard lancers instead of imperial hussars. _(I felt this a better reflection of the "knights" Morgan Black refers to, as well as the "heavy cavalry" Alain Magnan refers to __-Jess__)_

-* In _Into the Caves_, the secondary objective "find a shipwreck and gather any supplies near it" nis now fixed so you can complete it.
+* In _Into the Caves_, the secondary objective "find a shipwreck and gather any supplies near it" is now fixed so you can complete it.

 * In _PIRATES!_, the caravel that gets blown up at the start, and any caravels that would be sent from Malta, are now galleys to reflect changes above.